cyneuro/CI-BioEng-Class/fear_simulation/README.md

 3. Run `python run_bionet.py config.json` to run the simulation.
 4. Run `python check_output.py` to compute the oscillation frequency.
 The script will also try to flash the output onto the micro:bit.

+Note: the output file must be on your local machine (to which the micro:bit is connected) for flashing to work.
+If you are running the scripts on a remote machine (e.g., FABRIC), you might need an additional step to transfer the outputs to your local machine.

 ## To do

 1. Apply a 0.2 nA current.
 What is the oscillation frequency?
 What emotional state can it correspond to?